codyenokida/safeline/README.md

 ## How It Works

 SafeLine consists of a number of components.
-On the Raspberry Pi, we connect a camera and use a Python script with OpenCV to continuously check for falls.
+On a Raspberry Pi, we have connected a camera and used a Python script with OpenCV to continuously check for falls.
 Once the script detects someone falling, it uses the SendGrid API to email a message and an image of the fall to a list of users.
 It also uploads a timestamp and the image to Firebase.
 Firebase also stores the list of emails for the Python Script.
 Meanwhile, on each user's iPhones, an iOS app, built with Swift and XCode, detects that Firebase has been changed.
 It then creates the notification and shows it on the user's phone.

 Finally, we set up a website on Github pages using React.js.
 The website is also registered at [safeline.tech](http://www.safeline.tech)